pdgetrf/fw_intern_2022/docs/Program Execution.md

 ```bash
 python3 healthserver.py &
 ```
-**Note: Please remember to kill it if you run it in the background.**
+**Note: Please remember to kill the process if you run it in the background.**

 ## 2. Open the emulator and check your AWS s3 storage
 In Android Studio, go find the app named 'HeartRatetoWeb', put your public IP address of your Edge machine and run it.